subquery/documentation/docs/quickstart/quickstart_chains/algorand.md

 Let’s understand how the above code works.

-Here, the function recieves a `AlgorandTransaction` which includes all transaction data on the payload.
+Here, the function receives a `AlgorandTransaction` which includes all transaction data on the payload.
 We extract this data and then instantiate a new `Transaction` entity (using required properties `id`,`blockHeight` and `sender`) defined earlier in the `schema.graphql` file.
 After that, we add additional information about the payment (`receiver` and `amount`properties) and then use the `.save()` function to save the new entity (SubQuery will automatically save this to the database).

 Check out our [Mappings](../../build/mapping/algorand.md) documentation to get more information on mapping functions.